-- 12.1 A chargor can create a charge over any interest which it may subsequently own in a charged asset. - 12.2 It is not necessary that the chargor has an interest in the charged asset at the time the charge is created.
-The charge will automatically extend to the asset concerned once the chargor has the power to charge it without the necessity for any other act by the chargor. - 12.3 A chargor can therefore create a charge over all or any part of its interest in its present and future assets. - 12.4 A chargor's future assets include assets which it acquires after it has entered into insolvency proceedings.
-But an asset recovered in an insolvency proceeding of the chargor as a result of the application of the insolvency claw-back provisions (see part 10) is not an asset of the chargor and accordingly cannot be charged by the chargor.
+- 12.1 A chargor can create a charge over any interest which it may subsequently own in a charged have in property.
+An interest of this kind is described as a future asset in this Code. - 12.2 A charge over a future asset is an equitable charge. - 12.3 12.2 It is not necessary that the charger has an interest in the charged asset at the time the charge is created.
+The If a charge instrument is expressed to charge future assets.

+the charge will automatically extend to the each future asset concerned once the charger has the power to charge it obtains an interest in the property concerned, without the necessity for any other act by the chargor- or for any further registration under part 7. - 12.4 A chargor can therefore create a charge over all or any part of its interest in its present and future assets. - 12.5 12.4 A chargor's future assets include assets which it acquires after it has entered into insolvency proceedings.
+But an asset recovered in an insolvency proceeding of the chargor as a result of the application of the insolvency claw-back provisions proceedings (see part 10) is not an asset of the chargor and accordingly cannot be charged by the chargor.